Elisabeth, Hereditary Grand Duchess of Saxe-Weimar-Eisenach: Marriage and issue

-Because all titles have been banned in Germany since the German Revolution of 1918–19, Charles never succeeded his father as Grand Duke of Saxe-Weimar-Eisenach; from the death of Charles's father in 1923, he and Elisabeth were by courtesy known as "Hereditary Grand Duke" and "Hereditary Grand Duchess".
+Because all noble and royal titles have been officially unrecognised in Germany since the German Revolution of 1918–19, Charles never succeeded his father as Grand Duke of Saxe-Weimar-Eisenach; from the death of Charles's father in 1923, he and Elisabeth were by courtesy known as "Hereditary Grand Duke" and "Hereditary Grand Duchess".
 Charles served as the head of the House of Saxe-Weimar-Eisenach until his death in 1988.

-Just before giving birth to their first child, the couple were forced to flee eastern Germany in the face of the approaching Soviet Red Army.
-They stayed with Ernst II, Prince of Hohenlohe-Langenburg, at Weikersheim Castle, but lost most of their extensive property and possessions; all that remained of their former fortune was a small car and a small number of personal possessions.
-A small part of their fortune (several million euros) was eventually recovered, as they were allowed to reclaim the property they lost from the Soviet occupancy through family lawyers and the German government; none of the family ever returned to Thüringia, however.
+Just before giving birth to their first child, the couple fled eastern Germany in the face of the approaching Soviet Red Army.
+They stayed with Ernst II, Prince of Hohenlohe-Langenburg, at Weikersheim Castle, but lost most of their extensive property and possessions; all that remained of their fortune was a small car and a few personal possessions.
+A small part of the several million euros was eventually recovered, as they were allowed to reclaim the property they lost from the Soviet occupancy through family lawyers and the German government; none of the family ever returned to Thüringia.